antonu17/lab-bgp-anycast/Tasks.md

 ### Task 1

 Peering partners have reported concerns about excessive prefix announcements.
-Ensure no prefixes longer than `/24` are advertised from both Data Centers.
+Ensure no prefixes longer than `/24` for IPv4 and `/48` for IPv6 are advertised from both Data Centers.
 Maintain uninterrupted connectivity during this process.
 You may only modify the configuration of `router1.dc1` and `router1.dc2`.

 ### Task 2